Getting Started

 $ pig version

-Use the pig status command to print the current environment status, OS code, PG installation status, and repository accessibility with latency.
+Use pig status to print the current environment status, OS code, PG installation status, repository accessibility and latency.

 $ pig status